peterfairfield/anaxis/notes.md

 Alain Bore to DD

 When you pick up a book, you want to know all about it, where it came from, who wrote it when.
 But the other person doesn't have that luxury, but how much do you believe?
-How do you know what is true <and how much do you think you do> The future is more obscure, pleads the hopeful.
+How do you know what is true <and how much do you think you do>.
+The future is more obscure, pleads the hopeful.
 How do I wish to believe, I do believe what I know to be true.
 But that is not all I wish to believe.
 My Faith is kept with an open mind, for things I might immediately dismiss.
 This is why the truth, in it's smaller, petty form is now so important to me.

 This man, this Edo Hiraam he is not styling himself.
 I beg you, keep your eyes about you. ...
 He is about to become very important to the city.
 He is to intercept Undeath and keep her from leaving the city.
 Either that or a messenger from The Warden of Wolf's Shelf Edo Rian come to pick her up.